SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/managing-assets.md

 In the asset hierarchy, Cumulocity distinguishes between top-level groups and subgroups, so called sub-assets.

 In the navigator, top-level groups are shown in the **Group** menu at top-level.
-Sub-assets are shown in the navigator under the top-level groups or in the S**ub-asset** tab of a particular group.
+Sub-assets are shown under its top-level group.
+Moreover, sub-assets are shown  in the **Sub-asset** tab of the particular group.

 <img src="/images/users-guide/cockpit/cockpit-sub-assets.png" name="Sub-assets"/>